 What you'll find...

-- 10 ways to enjoy fall around Glacier National Park
+- Where to Stay Near Glacier National Park

-- 1. Lake McDonald and Apgar Village in Glacier NP
+- Explore Lake McDonald and Apgar Village in Glacier NP

-- 3. Hungry Horse – the Town and Dam
+- Check Out Hungry Horse – the Town and Dam

-- 4. Backslope Brewing and Columbia Falls, Montana
+- Craft Beer at Backslope Brewing and Columbia Falls, Montana

-- 5. Floating the Flathead River with Glacier Guides Montana Raft
+- Rafting or Floating the Flathead River with Glacier Guides Montana Raft

-- 7. Epic fall colors in East Glacier
+- Epic Views and Fall Colors in East Glacier

-- 8. Horseback riding at Bar W Guest Ranch
+- Go Horseback Riding at Bar W Guest Ranch

 If you’re a west coaster, it’s pretty easy to get to the area around Glacier National Park.
 There are daily flights into Kalispell or Missoula, Montana.
 You can take Amtrak from Seattle or Portland via its Empire Builder line (train travel with kids is fun) into either Whitefish or West Glacier, or from the east take the same route on the reverse trip from Chicago or the Twin Cities.
 Easy-peasy.